 The sculpture was assembled by the Weston College’s Technology Engineering and Construction faculty and other bricks were kindly donated by Ibstock Bricks of Almondsbury.

-The project was a partnership between Friends of Apex Park Improvements Group and Sedgemoor District Council and the University Centre Weston.
+The project was a partnership between Friends of Apex Park Improvements Group and the former Sedgemoor District Council and the University Centre Weston.

-The sculpture cost £800 which was be funded by Sedgemoor District Council’s Parks budget.
+The sculpture cost £800 which was be funded by the former Sedgemoor District Council’s Parks budget.